 The choir usually gives four concerts a year in and around Reading.
 Some are a cappella and others are with professional soloists and instrumentalists.
 Programmes are stimulating, sometimes challenging.
 The choir retains a particular love for JS Bach but for many years has sung a much broader and varied repertoire stretching from medieval to modern.
 The choir seeks to enjoy the familiar as well as share the excitement of new vocal landscapes, often programming unusual or lesser known works.

-Under our current Music Director, David Young, the choir has explored new avenues and repertoire: performances of rarely heard works like Shostakovich's Ten Revolutionary Songs and Esenvald's Northern Lights; a depiction of Poulenc's life through music and drama; a programme of Polish choral works and a celebration of the summer solstice with choral music from the Baltics.
+Under our previous Music Director, David Young, the choir explored new avenues and repertoire: performances of rarely heard works like Shostakovich's Ten Revolutionary Songs and Esenvald's Northern Lights; a depiction of Poulenc's life through music and drama; a programme of Polish choral works and a celebration of the summer solstice with choral music from the Baltics.
 See more about our previous concerts here.

 In recent years the choir has toured to Belgium, Latvia and made a special trip to Amsterdam for a concert in the 50th anniversary season.
 In May 2019 we toured in Poland.